Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Experimental Setup

 \paragraph{Prompts} The prompt for the judge models follows the instructions given to human annotators in \citet{slonim2021autonomous}.
 It asks the model to score input speeches on a scale of 1 to 5.
 We also create a variant of this prompt that requires judges to justify their scores.
 Prompts are provided in Appendix \ref{sec:judge-implem-details}.

 \paragraph{Agreement metrics} We define the following metrics for measuring agreement on speech ratings.
 Following \citet{slonim2021autonomous}, we employ weighted Kappa agreement.
 For human annotators, we identify pairs who share at least $50$ speeches (termed the ``\textit{minimal-sample}'' threshold) and calculate their average pairwise agreement scores.
+This threshold ensures that agreement is estimated on a sufficiently robust sample, reducing the variance that would arise from very small overlaps.

-We use a leave-one-out approach to evaluate LLM judges: for each human pair, we substitute one annotator with an LLM and measure agreement on the same speech set.
+We adopt a leave-one-out evaluation setup, which is common in the LLM-as-a-Judge literature \cite{Zheng2023JudgingLW}.
+For each pair of human annotators who rated the same set of speeches, we replace one annotator with an LLM and compute agreement with the remaining human on the overlapping subset.
 We perform this substitution for both positions in each pair and average the pairwise agreements.

-Even when enforcing a \textit{minimal-sample} value, the number of shared speeches per annotator pair remains small, which could introduce noise.
-We therefore employ an additional, more robust metric that measures ranking correlation between an LLM judge and the \textit{average} of 15 human annotations per speech, over the \emph{entire} set of speeches.
+Even when enforcing a \textit{minimal-sample} value, the number of shared speeches per annotator pair remains limited, which could introduce noise and leaves much of the dataset unused.
+We therefore employ an additional, more robust metric that measures ranking correlation between an LLM judge and the \textit{average} of $15$ human annotations per speech, over the \emph{entire} set of speeches.
 We use the Kendall's Tau-C correlation metric as it can handle agreement between variables with different possible values -- in our case, a continuous variable (the average human scores) and a categorical one (the LLM judge scores).

 \paragraph{Speech generation} We use GPT-4.1 to generate new speeches.
-We request the model to generate a 600-word speech about a given debate topic.
-Appendix \ref{sec:speech_gen_implementation} shows the prompt used for this step, along with additional technical details regarding maintaining the length limit of the speeches.
+We request the model to generate two $600$-word speeches about a given debate topic (similarly to human-authored speeches).
+Appendix \ref{sec:speech_gen_implementation} shows the prompt used for this step, along with additional technical details.